nikiimisal/3-tier_Architecture_Related/3-tier-Arc_all_servaces_include.md

  >>( optional solution ) :<br>
  >>• This method may not be ideal, but I have shown you one possible way to accomplish it.<br>
    • It might be unconventional, but I wanted to demonstrate that it can also be done this way<br>

   >>  What should we do next , If that happens…?
-We need to connect to the newly App‑tier server, which we created using Auto Scaling and load balancing ,<br>
+We need to connect to the newly App‑tier server, which we created using Auto Scaling and load balancing ,
       which resides in the private subnet.
 For that, we will need to use a key pair.<br>
     • Because the App Tier is in a private subnet behind the Auto Scaling Load Balancer, you'll need the key pair to log in.<br>
     • Use scp from your local machine( power shell ) to a public EC2 instance in a public subnet to upload the key pair there.<br>